vincepower/cloudnative-pg/docs/src/replication.md

 requested number of synchronous standbys in the list*.

 !!!
 Important
-    Even though the operator chooses self-healing over enforcement of synchronous replication settings, our recommendation is to plan for synchronous replication only in clusters with 3+ instances or, more generally, when `maxSyncReplicas < (instances - 1)`.
+    Even though the operator defaults to choosing self-healing over enforcement of synchronous replication settings, our recommendation is to plan for synchronous replication only in clusters with 3+ instances or, more generally, when `maxSyncReplicas < (instances - 1)`.